Margaret Neill Fraser: Life

 Her name is listed on the globe-shaped memorial to VAD and nurses who died in two world wars, in the National Memorial Arboretum, Alrewas, Staffordshire dedicated by HRH Countess of Wessex, GCVO on 14 June 2018 'As the stars in a dark sky they lit up our world.'

-Fraser's name is also on the Women's Roll of Honour in York Minster.
+Fraser's name is also on the Women's Roll of Honour as part of the Five Sisters window in York Minster.